dlowrey/Snake-Game/README.md

 # Snake-Game
-A game made for my freshman year Programming I final project with Chris Marler
+A final project for Intro to Programming I at Texas Tech university.
+Created during my first semester as a CS student.